kevincjackson/Notes/technical_writing.md

 - Simplicity test: "If you can't explain it simply, you don't understand it well enough" Albert Einstein

-## References

-[What is Technical Writing?
-Azusa Pacific Writing Center](https://youtu.be/9SB4tfD0hxM

 ## Rules

 - Target your audience.